21st Century Treasure Quest #14

 5 chests: A real treasure, deep, profound and original

 Dunkirk (2017) is a technical marvel and in many ways, a miraculous artistic achievement.
 Its ferocity is relentless.
 Christopher Nolan, the sole writer and director here, marshalling an enormous crew of superb creative support, has plunged his audience into an unequivocal horror of extreme intensity and uncertain survival against an unstoppable tidal wave of near apocalyptic proportions.
-His film is reminiscent of Spielberg’s Normandy beach landing in Saving Private Ryan, only as if the described harrowing scene in the latter film were extended throughout its entire running time.
+His film is reminiscent of Steven Spielberg’s Normandy beach landing in Saving Private Ryan, only as if the described harrowing scene in the latter film were extended throughout its entire running time.
 Nolan ascends the commanding heights of Stanley Kubrick in his remarkable display of bold and proficient autonomy while seamlessly integrating Robert Bresson’s minimalistic narrative approach in the way he quietly observes his characters’ thoughts and manners as all hell breaks loose around them.
 It’s this sly combination of subtle details and intimate close-quarter conflicts with the sudden cataclysmic effects of unseen terror that so thoroughly engages one’s heart and mind in the events depicted; we feel as though we are trying to survive them ourselves.
 Moreover, that feel of the Allied soldiers’ individual and collective desperation just to stay alive and escape a German onslaught of practically hidden origin, is so palpable… there needs to be a superlative invented to describe it.